Spongecade/Spongecade/README.md

 Hello,
-I'm just a little peble who has dabbled in Javascript
+I'm just a little pebble who has dabbled in Javascript

 That's all...